Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

-The Pittsburgh Pirates, including Ji-Hwan Bae (.243 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae and his .395 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Dylan Dodd and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Brewers.
+In his previous appearance, he went 1-for-4 with a double against the Braves.

 Ji-Hwan Bae Game Info & Props vs. the Braves